 The No Build alternative is not anticipated to have impacts on demographics.
-The primary longterm impact of the No Build Alternative is anticipated to be a slowed pace of infrastructure improvements to further the connectivity of the riverfront area and provide multi-modal resources.
+The primary long-term impact of the No Build Alternative is anticipated to be a slowed pace of infrastructure improvements to further the connectivity of the riverfront area and provide multi-modal resources.

 There are currently no residential uses and limited employment opportunities within the Project study area.
 The infrastructure improvements proposed with the Build Alternative are anticipated to have direct effects on demographic characteristics.
+The infrastructure improvements proposed with the Build Alternative are not anticipated to have direct adverse effects on demographic characteristics.